Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Background

 We note that $\T$ is doubly stochastic, as each of the incoming and outgoing degrees at any vertex is $2$.
 The $k$-spectrum of the quantum graph is the set of solutions of the \textit{secular equation},

-For the bond scattering matrix associated with the Laplace operator, if $k\neq 0$ is a solution of the secular equation, then $k^2$ is an eigenvalue of the Laplace operator with the same multiplicity.
+For a bond scattering matrix associated with a Laplace operator on the graph, if $k\neq 0$ is a solution of the secular equation, then $k^2$ is an eigenvalue of the Laplace operator with the same multiplicity.
 According to the Weyl law, for a $k$-independent scattering matrix, the mean spacing of points in the $k$-spectrum is $2\pi/L_{\Gamma}$ where $L_{\Gamma}$ is the total length of the graph \cite{BK13}.

 For a $B\times B$ matrix $\U(k)$, the \textit{characteristic polynomial} is,